Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 The Ministry of Justice did publish some analysis last June that looked at the educational background of young offenders who had committed a knife offence, and it was not possible to identify whether there is an association between exclusions and knife possession offending.
 Although a higher proportion of offenders had been persistently absent or excluded from school, only a very small proportion committed the knife possession offence shortly after being excluded from school.
 Around 74% of offenders committed the offence more than one year after being permanently excluded.

 As I have said, exclusion from school must not mean exclusion from education.
 Alternative provision is the system that is in place to educate those pupils who are unable to attend mainstream school.
 This could be for a variety of reasons, be they behavioural or following on from exclusion.
 There are some excellent examples of alternative provision that not only have high standards for behaviour, progress and attainment, but have strong interventions in place to support their pupils at risk of involvement in crime.
 For example, London East AP —LEAP—has an ethos of high expectations on pupils’ results, outcomes and behaviour.
 It does not accept an excuse culture among staff and pupils.
 That type of alternative provision is not necessarily widespread across the country, and we are determined to make sure that every alternative provision setting is as good as the best in the country and that the best practice is shared.
-That is why we are taking forward an ambitious programme of reform to the AP system over the coming months and years, which we believe will deliver sustained improvement.
+That is why we are taking forward an ambitious programme of reform of the AP system over the coming months and years, which we believe will deliver sustained improvement.

 As we set out in our vision document published last March, our objective is to make sure that the right children are placed in the right alternative provision, that they receive a high-quality education and that they achieve meaningful outcomes after leaving alternative provision.